nixworks/public/news/2009/11/1/index.md

 ##### Montara oil spill
 ### [ The West Atlas oil rig that has leaked oil and gas for 10 weeks into the Timor Sea catches fire after an attempt to plug the leak. ](/news/2009/11/1/the-west-atlas-oil-rig-that-has-leaked-oil-and-gas-for-10-weeks-into-the-timor-sea-catches-fire-after-an-attempt-to-plug-the-leak.md)
-_Context: Montara oil spill, oil rig, Timor Sea_
+_Context: oil rig, Timor Sea, Montara oil spill_

 ##### 125th anniversary
 ### [ Several events are held to celebrate the 125th anniversary of the Gaelic Athletic Association. ](/news/2009/11/1/several-events-are-held-to-celebrate-the-125th-anniversary-of-the-gaelic-athletic-association.md)